nyanp/nyaggle/docs/source/tutorial/experiment.rst

       'max_depth': 8
   }

-  result = run_experiment(lightgbm_params, X_train, y, X_test,
+  result = run_experiment(lightgbm_params,
+                          X_train,
+                          y,
+                          X_test,
                           sample_submission=sample_df)

-The ``run_experiment`` API will perform cross-validation and store artifacts to the logging directory.
+The ``run_experiment`` API performs cross-validation and stores artifacts to the logging directory.
 You will see the output files stored as follows:

 ::